-MOVE is used to change the party's facing or to move forward.
+MOVE AREA CAST VIEW ENCAMP SEARCH LOOK MOVE is used to change the party's facing or to move forward.
 The party can turn right or left, turn around, or move forward.
-Normally, each move forward takes 1 minute of game time.
-If the party has search on, each move forward takes 10 minutes.
-Refer to the Data Card for computer-specific details on how to move without choosing the command.
-Select EXIT to get back to the Adventure Menu.
+Normally in 3-D or Area, each move forward takes one minute of game time.
+If the party has Search on, each move takes ten minutes.
+Refer to the Data Card for computer-specific movement information.
+Select EXIT to return to the Adventure Menu.

 AREA toggles between the area and 3-D view.
-If the party is lost or in unfamiliar territory this command may not be available.
+In some regions this command may not be available.

-CAST displays the Cast Menu so the active character can throw a magic spell.
-See the section on Magic in the Journal for a description of how to cast spells and their effect.
+CAST displays the Cast Menu if the active character is a spell-caster.
+See the Magic section for more information.
 Some spells only have an effect in combat.